cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Body copy: Avenir paragraph.

           * At breakpoints below 601: Heading sizes H3 and above automatically drop down one level and the mobile link style is used for the call to action link(s).
-    variation_group_description: "There are two types of image and text component:
+    variation_group_description: "Image and text components consist of an image, plus a heading, short descriptive text, and call to action.
+There are two types of image and text component: 25/75 and 50/50."
-      25/75 and 50/50, named after their layout "
   - variations:
       - variation_code_snippet: ""
         variation_description: >-